drageset/idea-bag-java/README.md

 # idea-bag-java
-Java implementations of small projects from the app "Idea Bag 2"
+Java implementations of small projects from the android app "Idea Bag 2".
+Written in IntelliJ IDEA 2017